dawidwozny/dawidwozny.github.io/_posts/2025-03-16-fluent-builder.md

     string PackageDestinationDir);
 ```

-But in this perticular case I actually wanted to have some flexibility to:
+However, in this perticular case I wanted to have some flexibility to:
 * send command with not supported option
 * send command without required option
 * send command with typo

-And still:
+and still:
 * don't need to memorize option names
 * don't repeat begining of the command
-* change option in one place
+* change option in one place if changes

 I know, it is like eating apple and having apple but it is possible with builders.

-Before talking about the actuall solution let me describe builder itself.
+Before talking about the actuall solution let me elaborate more on builder itself.

 ### Builders
 There are quie a few variation of builder pattern like: